 What is Error Code 119 120 612 in Baldur’s Gate 3?

-Though this particular error can happen due to multiple reasons, there are some possible and most common reasons behind it.
-Such as corrupted saved game files, Windows security protection related problem, admin access to the game or Steam client can be another one, etc.
+This particular error can occur due to various reasons, including corrupted saved game files, Windows security protection issues, lack of admin access to the game or Steam client, and more.

-So, if in case, you’re also getting the same error message while trying to load the saved game that says “119 120 612 Error Code” or “Access Denied” then check out the guide to completely resolve this issue.
+If you’re receiving the same error message while attempting to load a saved game that says “119 120 612 Error Code” or “Access Denied,” refer to the guide to resolve this issue completely.

 What is Error Code 119 120 612 in Baldur's Gate 3?